Skip to main content

 Natural alternatives to Linzess

-Often, people who take prescription medication for constipation have already exhausted over-the-counter (OTC) stool softeners or laxatives—saline laxatives such as magnesium, osmotic laxatives such as Miralax, stimulant laxatives such as Dulcolax (bisacodyl), or bulk-forming laxatives such as psyllium.
+Often, people who take prescription medication for constipation have already exhausted over-the-counter (OTC) stool softeners or laxatives: saline laxatives such as magnesium, osmotic laxatives such as Miralax, stimulant laxatives such as Dulcolax (bisacodyl), or bulk-forming laxatives such as psyllium.

-Dietary and lifestyle modifications can help constipation and can be used in combination with prescription medication.
-Including plenty of fiber and water in your diet can help prevent constipation.
+Dietary and lifestyle modifications can help decrease constipation and can be used in combination with prescription medication.
+Plenty of fiber and water in your diet can help prevent constipation.
 There are many sources of fiber, including fruits (especially berries, apples, and pears), vegetables (such as broccoli, avocado, and artichokes), whole grains, nuts, and seeds.
-Regular exercise, such as walking after a meal, can help keep the bowels moving.
-A registered dietitian can be a helpful source for dietary changes that can help constipation.
-Your healthcare provider or GI specialist (doctor of gastroenterology) is the best source to turn to for medical advice on prescription medication for constipation.
+A registered dietitian can be a helpful source for dietary changes or additions that can help decrease constipation.

 How to switch to a Linzess alternative